oskariorg/oskari-documentation/1 Setup instructions/00040-SetupDevelopmentEnvironment.md

 ## Setup Oskari development environment

 This document describes how to setup development environment for Oskari using source code.
 If you want to develop / maintain oskari yourself this is the correct section.
-For setting up an instance using the ready jetty bundle check out <a data-internal-anchor="Setup Jetty" href="Setup jetty.md">Setup jetty</a>
+For setting up an instance using the ready jetty bundle check out [Setup Jetty](00030-SetupJetty.md)

 ### Requirements